icon__logo-c

 SAMPLE 12: NADIA’S ITALY

-While you’ll agree that these copywriters make this look easy, we know that it’s certainly far from it.
 You need to constantly hone your craft.
-Seek inspiration, search for killer copywriting examples and read as much new material as you can.
+Inspiration can strike from anywhere, so get looking.
+Search for killer copywriting examples, and read as much new material as you can.

-Last tip – don’t ever be afraid to get a little edgy.
-It can make the difference between selling out or fading out.
+It can make the difference between selling out and fading out.

 Love you,